Facts prove that 80% of business embezzlement, fraud and abuse happens internally by team members!

 The Association of Certified Fraud Examiners states that team member dishonesty can range from tens of thousands to millions of dollars.
 Our 20 years of investigating dental and medical practices and nonprofits across Canada and the United States have proven losses ranging from $3,000 to $2.1 million!
 In 2016, losses of over $1 million was proven by Brytan & Associates professionals.

 Is there protection against such losses – YES!
-Fidelity Bonds, also called team member dishonesty coverage or crime coverage, are very available to dental and medical entities.
+Fidelity Bonds, also called team member dishonesty coverage or crime coverage, are very available to dental and medical entities, and just as essential as considering malpractice insurance cost for the year.
 It is customizable, inexpensive, and provides protection from $10,000 to $100,000.

 Fidelity Bond Defined –